CarThrottlefan/CarThrottlefan/README.md

 - 👋 Hi, I’m @CarThrottlefan
 - 👀 I’m interested in automotive stuff, hardware, artificiall intelligence
-- 🌱 I’m currently learning C++ at VU Amsterdam
+- 🌱 I’m currently doing a Bachelor's of CS at VU Amsterdam
 - 💞️ I’m looking to collaborate on my future projects, and also to get to grips with writing code
 - 📫 How to reach me email: alexandervici@gmail.com; discord: CarThrottle fan#1110